alfateam/orange-orm/README.md

 </details>

 <details><summary><strong>Data types</strong></summary>
-RDB is database agnostic - meaning it can work with multiple database systems without being specifically tied to any one of them.
+<p>RDB is database agnostic - meaning it can work with multiple database systems without being specifically tied to any one of them.
 When the ORM behaves consistently across various databases, developers don't need to remember specific quirks or differences when switching between databases.
 They can rely on the ORM to provide the same mapping behavior, which reduces the cognitive load and potential for errors.
-There are currently 8 column types in RDB:
+There are currently 8 column types in RDB:</p>

 - **`string`** maps to VARCHAR or TEXT in sql
 - **`numeric`** maps to INTEGER, DECIMAL, NUMERIC, TINYINT FLOAT/REAL or DOUBLE in sql.